-Are you a hugger?
-I know we are all restrained in these days of COVID, but before the virus – were you someone who gave and received a lot of hugs?
-Did you greet people – friends and new acquaintances – with a hug over a handshake?
+Are you someone who gives and receives a lot of hugs?
+Do you greet people – friends and new acquaintances – with a hug over a handshake?
 Do you enjoy a good cuddle, whether it’s with your partner, kids, or dog?
-Consider, if you will, the incredible power of a hug.

 First of All, What is a Hug?

-Merriam Webster gives definition as both a noun “a close embrace with the arms especially as a sign of affection” and verb “to press (someone or something) tightly in one’s arms especially as a sign of affection”.
+Merriam Webster gives definition as both a noun “a close embrace with the arms, especially as a sign of affection” and a verb “to press (someone or something) tightly in one’s arms, especially as a sign of affection”.

 Scientists have demonstrated that skin contact is essential for our overall well-being and that “skin hunger”– the need for skin-to-skin contact – actually does exist.

 But how exactly does this contact help us?

 Oxytocin is a hormone associated with positive feelings, happiness, and stress reduction.
 It is released when we hug or cuddle, touch, or are close to someone we care about.